Regulation · articles · annexes

 LawEU

-EU AI Act: AI Literacy (Article 4)
+AI Act: Article 4 - AI Literacy

-Article 4 of the EU AI Act requires providers and deployers of AI systems to ensure sufficient AI literacy among their staff and third parties.
-Measures must consider technical knowledge, experience, training, and the application context.
+Article 4 of the EU AI Act addresses AI literacy.
+Providers and deployers of AI systems must ensure their staff and third parties have sufficient knowledge.
+Measures must consider technical competence, experience, training, and the application context.

 Source: European Commission / AI Act Service Desk